wuarthur/hCaptcha-Solver/README.md

 Credit to <a href="https://github.com/FliiGQ">FliiGQ</a> because he made a custom uploader just for this project

-Credit to Boic cuz he helped a ton with the wolfram identifier.
+Credit to <a href="https://discord.com/users/568577678140112900">Boic</a> cuz he helped a ton with the wolfram identifier.

 # How it works: